icub-tech-iit/documentation/docs/icub_r1_icub3_calibration_types/icub_r1_calibration_types.md

 |`calibrationDelta`| defined by user expressed in degree |

 !!!note
-    **The `calibration14` rotation parameter cannot be any values fed by the user.
-Possible values are: 0, 32768, 16384 -16384 that are values expressed in iCubDegrees, as specified in the table above.
-Specifically, those values correspond respectively to the following values in normal degrees: 0, 180, 90, -90.
-(It should be noted that values are only accepted without decimal part, therefore only integer value is checked.
-As a matter of fact multiplying the degrees by the conversion factor, defined in the [Legend](#legend) section, will generate a values with decimal part.
-Thus it has been decided to round up that value).**
+    **The `calibration14` rotation parameter cannot assume any value.
+Allowed values are: `0`, `32768`, `16384`, `-16384`, expressed in `iCubDegrees` as specified in the table above.
+Specifically, these values correspond to the following numbers in degrees: `0`, `180`, `90`, `-90`.
+Notice how these values are only accepted without decimals; therefore, only integer parts are checked.
+In fact, multiplying the degrees by the conversion factor, defined in the [Legend](#legend) section, generates outputs with decimals.
+Thus, it has been decided to round them up.**

 !!!info
       Considering that this calibration works in close relation with absolute encoders it is necessary to keep in mind the following note.